 1. Maintaining a high GPA throughout school/college: Academic excellence throughout your education in your home country, especially incredible performance in subjects relevant to your intended field of study, will boost your profile, and there will be more chances to get the scholarship.

-2. Getting involved in community service or leadership roles: Engagement in community service or taking on leadership roles adds a great weightage to your application.
+2. Getting involved in community service or leadership roles: Engagement in community service or taking on leadership roles adds great weightage to your application.

 3. Drafting an eye-catching and unique SOP: A well-structured and engaging SOP (Statement of Purpose) that demonstrates your academics, career objectives, compelling reasons for selecting Canada, and how the scholarship benefits you in achieving your goals.